atreyasha/spp-explainability/docs/develop.md

 1. Dedicated explainability

-    1. Execution speed

-        1.  investigate exact bottlenack location inside `get_activating_spans` -\> particularly in torch apply function -\> better to find workaround than use torch for this -\> perhaps convert everthing to numpy and operate from there -\> perhaps a numpy or base-python equivalent for semirings

-            1.  update data types after changing these such as for utils functions

-            2.  this can then be better parallelized with multipool, use `batch_size` argument for this

-        2.  current model forwards are done by loops, but these can be parallelized or vectorized before `get_activating_spans` and then used inside -\> use `batch_size` argument for this

-            1.  compute measure of sparsity -\> would be useful as model output diagnostic -\> should be roughly half as per how things are done, but can vary significantly by samples

-        3.  port backpointer concept to model as another function which reflects the same workflow

-        4.  use tqdm to help with estimations -\> add `tqdm_arg_parser` for posterity and pass around disable tqdm

-        5.  can offer GPU for model-based exection, but main explainability must happen on the CPU; multiple threads would be a bonus here for overall speed

-        6.  merge efficiencies from `visualize_efficiently` script, for example using `heapq` for binary search tree

-    2. Generalizing global explainability
+    1. Generalizing global explainability

+        1.  make separate script for regex compression framework, such as `compress_explainable_spp`

+            1.  develop merging framework where regular expressions are generalized from all the best patterns available

+            2.  provide options such as rational, brave and mad for compression types, indicating how broad they could be

+            3.  look into similar regular expressions across patterns and if this can be optimized somehow

+            4.  produce pretty and compact ensemble of regular expressions

-        1.  perform some kind of clustering to determine which patterns to show/save and which ones not to
+            5.  perform some kind of clustering to determine which regex patterns to show/save and which ones not to

-        2.  develop merging framework where regular expressions are generalized from all the best patterns available -\> produce pretty and compact ensemble of regular expressions

-            1.  compile regular expressions when doing a search over the mimic model
+            6.  compile regular expressions when doing a search over the mimic model

-        3.  modify `get_nearest_neighbors` to use full embeddings and to use biases as well -\> perhaps keep the existing nearest neighbours functionality to deal with similar patterns with different tokens
+            7.  modify `get_nearest_neighbors` to use full embeddings and to use biases as well

+            8.  keep the existing nearest neighbours functionality to deal with similar patterns with different tokens

-        4.  add back `k_best` to argument parser in case it is needed
+            9.  add back `k_best` to argument parser in case it is needed

-        5.  think about how to work with unknown tokens on new data for mimic model
+            10. think about how to work with unknown tokens on new data for mimic model

-        6.  consider keeping `explain_labels` or removing these altogether -\> not sure how they could still be of use later on in explainability

-        7.  find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance -\> or at least discuss them
+            11. find tricks which help to increase generalization such as defaulting to patterns given nearest neighbours or levenstein distance -\> or at least discuss them

-        8.  since all transitions are only dependent on the state and not on each other, would it be possible to concatenate all token spans for each pattern and interweave between them?
+        2.  since all transitions are only dependent on the state and not on each other, would it be possible to concatenate all token spans for each pattern and interweave between them?